Electrodisintegration of Deuteron into Dark Matter and Proton Close to Threshold: Introduction

+Having assumed that the results of the experimental data \cite{Tang2018,Sun2018,Klopf2019} can be also interpreted as a production of electron--positron pairs below reaction threshold, we may assume that the neutron dark matter decay $n \to \chi + \nu_e + \bar{\nu}_e$ can be confirmed, for example, in the process of the electrodisintegration of the deuteron into dark matter fermions and protons $e^- + d \to \chi + p + e^-$ close to threshold, induced by the $(n\chi e^-e^+)$ interaction \cite{Ivanov2018d}.

 The paper is organized as follows.
 In section \ref{sec:crosssection} we calculate the triple--differential cross section for the electrodisintegration of the deutron $e^- + d \to \chi + p + e^-$ into dark matter fermions $\chi$ and protons $p$.
 In section \ref{sec:conclusion} we discuss the obtained results, make an estimate of the triple--differential cross section, calculated in section \ref{sec:crosssection}, and propose an experimental observation of dark matter fermions in coincidence experiments on the electrodisintegration of the deuteron $e^- + d \to n + p + e^-$ close to threshold by detecting outgoing electrons, protons and neutrons in coincidence.
 A missing of neutron signals should testify an observation of dark matter fermions.
+In the Appendix we extend the gauge invariant and renormalizable effective quantum field theory of strong and electroweak low-energy interactions, proposed in \cite{Ivanov2019b, Ivanov2020a}, by the dark matter sector invariant under $U'_{Y'}(1) \times U''_{Y''}(1)$ gauge symmetry.